Growing Minds With Cognitive Development Activities for Toddlers

 Matching games and puzzles

-You can base many cognitive activities for toddlers around relationships between sights and sounds (e.g., animals and the sounds they make) or how objects fit together spatially (e.g., a 2D or 3D puzzle with large pieces).
-Trial-and-error problem solving is often cited as a key developmental milestone.
+You can base many preschool cognitive development activities around relationships between sights and sounds (e.g., animals and the sounds they make) or how objects fit together spatially (e.g., a 2D or 3D puzzle with large pieces).
+Trial-and-error problem solving skills are often cited as a key developmental milestone.

 Arts and crafts